 Best of all, because journaling offers so much more flexibility and freedom of expression, students are less likely to perceive the activity as “work” and more likely to feel like they’re having fun at school!

-Have fun with these exciting new creative writing topics for your grade 5 writers and see what kind of inspired new ideas they can come up with!
+Have fun with these exciting creative writing prompts for your grade 5 writers and see what kind of inspiring new stories they can come up with!

-Use the tips below to improve the writing process for your young writer and help to keep them engaged.
+Use the tips below to improve the writing process for your young writers and help to keep them engaged.

 1. Writing Is Important